Reading Time: 6 minutes 15 seconds

 So, you want to become a certified nutrition coach.
 The next step is deciding where to obtain your certification.
 Your employer may dictate which accreditation council you choose.
 Otherwise, you can pick your own certification program.

 Certification programs can differ in the information provided.
-Review the top nutrition certification to find the one that matched your needs and goals.
-For example, BarBend provides an in-depth round up of the top certifications to help you compare all of the options at once.
+Review the top nutrition certification to find the one that matches your needs and goals.
+For example, BarBend provides an in-depth round-up of the top certifications to help you compare all of the options at once.

 Some may focus more on holistic nutrition, for instance.
 This refers to how different elements of nutrition are interconnected.
 Others might have an integrative nutrition approach.
 This approach aims to connect nutrition elements for maximum health.